The BCE program:

-Special entrance requirements: Students have to hold a bachelor degree (180 ECTS) in one of the following disciplines: Business, Management, Marketing, Computer Science, Information Technology, Engineering, Electrical engineeing, Physics, Health, Energy, Fisheries or Biotechnology.
-Students applying for admission must have a grade point average of minimum C.
+Students have to hold a bachelor degree (180 ECTS) in one of the following disciplines: Business, Management, Marketing, Computer Science, Information Technology, Engineering, Electrical engineeing, Physics, Health, Energy, Fisheries or Biotechnology.

-Applicants who pass the general entrance requirements will receive a questionnaire by e-mail and contact information of two references will be asked.
-The final part of the application process consists of a personal interview on Skype, testing the applicant¿s ability to communicate in English his/her ideas, accomplishments, decisions and experiences in a reflective and structured manner.
+Applicants who pass the general entrance requirements will receive a questionnaire by e-mail and contact information of two referees will be asked.
+The final part of the application process consists of a personal interview on Skype, testing the applicant'ss ability to communicate in English, his/her ideas, accomplishments, decisions and experiences in a reflective and structured manner.
 These items will be used to rank the applicants.

 The award recognises studying abroad as a positively life changing experience for many students as well as promoting intercultural understanding and tolerance.
 Successful candidates will receive up to £10,000 to be applied toward the cost of tuition fees.

 Fortunately enough I was able to find StudyPortals.
 Right from the start of the application to getting the confirmation of admission I was using StudyPortals.

 Get a newsletter and an account to stay informed.

 Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.